 This can be a tough, multi-day job: a project all by itself.
 Also, the weather can interfere.
 You'll need to be aware of upcoming rain since it can ruin your coverage work.

 In general, you will use up to three times more paint by spraying than by brushing–plus, you risk getting a thinner coat.

 One gallon of exterior acrylic-latex on a clean, painted or primed surface–a minimum of porosity–is estimated by manufacturers to cover about 400 square feet.

 Dripping and laying on the paint too thick are factors that will lower this estimate.

 Spraying uses more paint because the sprayer atomizes the paint into tiny droplets.
 Most of the droplets end up on the surface, but many others drift away.
 This is inherent with paint spraying, and little can be done to control it.

-The same amount of paint will cover about 150 to 200 square feet of wall.
+One gallon of paint will cover about 150 to 200 square feet of wall.
 We would be more careful and even estimate more like a 1:3 ratio (1 gallon brushed on will require 3 gallons when sprayed on).

-How to Use Less Paint When Spraying
+How to Conserve Paint When Spraying

 Even a mild, 5 mph wind is enough to blow away sprayed paint.
 Very windy days can increase your paint consumption by as much as 50-percent.
 It's difficult to block the paint, so wait until conditions are better before spraying again.